vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 #### Solution

 Run an application utilizing Vulkan (e.g. vkcube) in order to wake up the discrete GPU.
 Sober should be able to launch afterwards.

+### My FFlags are not applying!

+This is due to security implications imposed by Roblox in order to combat cheating through Fast Flags, almost none of which are supposed to be used by regular users.
+Otherwise, make sure that the FFlag is a valid and whitelisted flag to use.

+> The list of allowed Fast Flags can be found in the [DevForum announcement](https://devforum.roblox.com/t/allowlist-for-local-client-configuration-via-fast-flags/3966569/)